A Q&A guide to the commercialisation of healthcare in Turkey.

 Medical devices that do not comply with the MD Regulation or bear a CE mark can be displayed in commercial expositions and exhibitions, provided that they bear an explicit indication that they will not be put on the market until they comply with the MD Regulation (Article 6(3), MD Regulation).

-Medical devices that meet the essential requirements or bear the CE mark must be registered on the MoH’s online database (Article 14, MD Regulation).
+Medical devices that meet the essential requirements or bear the CE mark must be registered on the MoH's online database (Article 14, MD Regulation).
 The registration must be made by the entity placing the device on the market or through an authorised representative.
-The online registration is made through the Product Tracking System (ÜTS), which replaced the Turkish National Databank for Pharmaceuticals and Medical Devices (TITUBB) of the MoH.
+The online registration is made through the Product Tracking System, which replaced the Turkish National Databank for Pharmaceuticals and Medical Devices of the MoH.
 No medical device can be marketed in Turkey without being registered on the Product Tracking System.
-Unlike under the licensing process for drugs, registration is made on submission, without verification of the authenticity or correctness of the submitted documents.
-The registrant must provide an undertaking for bearing all criminal and civil liabilities arising from any inaccurate or incomplete submission.
+Unlike under the licensing process for medicines, registration is made on submission, without verification of the authenticity or correctness of the submitted documents.
+The registrant must provide an undertaking to bear all criminal and civil liabilities arising from any inaccurate or incomplete submission.

 Companies that sell and distribute medical devices must obtain a sales centre certificate to conduct their commercial activities (Regulation on Sales, Advertising and Promotion of Medical Devices).
 Each branch of the company must follow the same application and certification procedure.